Indian Geography / Agriculture

 subsistence level which means it is a kind of farming in which crops that are grown, are consumed by the farmer himself and his family.

 Indian agriculture follows Mixed Farming in which same land is meant for both Agriculture and Animal Husbandry.
-India also follows Mixed Cropping format in
+India also follows Mixed Cropping

 Major Crops of India

 Food crops comprise of Cereals and Pulses.
 Cereals are further classified as Fine Cereals and Coarse Cereals.
 Rice and Wheat constitute Fine Cereals.
 Coarse

 Cereals can be Millets or Non-Millets.
 Millets include Ragi, Jowar, Bajra, etc. and Non-Millets include Maize, Barley, etc.